brianparmstrong/electoral-college/README.md

 # What Else Would I Like To Do With This Module?

 I'd like to support passing in state-by-state voting data so you don't have to manually enter the vote percentages in each state.
-I'd also like to support passing in _all_ data, including the candidates complete with their pictures, party info, etc. Maybe in version 3.x.
+I'd also like to support passing in _all_ data, including the candidates complete with their party info, etc. Maybe in version 3.x.

 Add full unit testing.
 Currently have full test coverage for `utilities` and `constants` and basic snapshot tests for everything else.
-Turn this into a more-easily-importable module into other websites and applications.
-Reduce initial load time.

-# CRA and other Info

-Yes, yes, I know, I know.
-I'm using CRA.
-This was a just-for-fun project that I quickly built in 2016 using React 13, upgraded to React 16, then quickly forgot about it in early 2017.
-I got back around to in time for the 2020 election.
-Would this be better without CRA, set up to use Webpack, etc.?
-Yup.
-For now this is what it is.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
-You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.<br>
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.<br>
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (Webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: https://facebook.github.io/create-react-app/docs/code-splitting

-### Analyzing the Bundle Size

-This section has moved here: https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size

-### Making a Progressive Web App

-This section has moved here: https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app

-### Advanced Configuration

-This section has moved here: https://facebook.github.io/create-react-app/docs/advanced-configuration

-### Deployment

-This section has moved here: https://facebook.github.io/create-react-app/docs/deployment

-### `npm run build` fails to minify

-This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify
+# Why Rollup for bundling?

+Vite and Webpack really seem more appropriate for applications.
+Plus the setup and configuration for Rollup (even with Storybook, which OOTB supports only Vite and Webpack, which can be made to work with Rollup) was more straightforward.